Freelance Web Consultant Bournemouth, Dorset

 – Will this project be handled in-house or will it be outsourced?

-Now a lot of these are things that you will not need to know or attempt to learn and you may think that is what you are paying these companies to work out for you.
+A lot of these are things that you will not need to know or attempt to learn and you may think that is what you are paying these companies to work out for you.
 The fact is that they will, but they may not have your best interests in mind.
 A lot of companies out there will be pushing either their own products or something third party they specialise in (often on commission) and will try to make that fit your project.
-This off course will be damaging to your project in the long run and in some cases if you want to move to a new company then you may end up back at square one.
-This is just not an option for a progressive business whose clients rely on online resources.
+This will be damaging to your project in the long run and in some cases if you want to move to a new development agency then you may end up back at square one.
+This is not an sensible option for a progressive business whose clients rely on digital resources.

 How can you avoid this?